pridalkomark/mksmrt/README.md

 [ http://creativecommons.org/licenses/by/2.5/ ](http://creativecommons.org/licenses/by/2.5/)

 ### How to use:
-#### Features currently in version 1.2
+#### Features currently in version 1.3
-+ Area and paremeter calculations with floating point math for most types of 2d shapes.
++ Area and paremeter calculations with floating point math for most types of 2d shapes
++ Area and paremeter referece sheet
 + About box
 + Debug tools
++ Percent calculations

 #### How to calculate a shape's area and paremeter?
 1. Open the `Set value for...` menu.